 So what are our trips and tricks for trips in the campervan with toddlers?
 We have found that our large storage bucket is great for carrying essential items to the beach, storing all the outdoor toys, and it doubles up as a baby or toddler bath – perfect!

-We also try to pack a highchair – we found a great foldable camping highchair that has a useful tray – great for baby led weaning, and it has a really compact fold.
+On our past campervan holidays with a toddler, we packed a highchair – we found a great foldable camping highchair that has a useful tray – great for baby led weaning, and it has a really compact fold.

 We also have a great travel stroller with a compact fold, although we favour the carrier for longer trips as we find it takes less room!